-The Great British Bake Off airs on Channel 4 Tuesday evenings from September 22 at 8PM with 12 bakers battling it out in 30 challenges over 10 weeks.
+The Great British Bake Off airs on Channel 4 Tuesday evening at 8PM with 12 bakers battling it out in 30 challenges over 10 weeks.

 Judges Paul Hollywood and Prue Leith will set the tasks and will decide the star baker - plus which unlucky contestant is sent home - each week.

 Also returning to the tent is Noel Fielding, joined by new co-host Matt Lucas, who will be with the bakers every step of the way, ready with a pertinent pep talk, a helpful hand or just a sympathetic shoulder to cry on…

 The new series continues on Tuesday, October 13 at 8PM on Channel 4.

 Instagram username: @dave_friday_bakes

 Dave learned to cook after leaving hoe.
 Now living with his girlfriend in their first home, he loves filling his kitchen with fancy, colourful gadgets and he even chooses his appliances with Bake Off in mind!